Medically reviewed by Drugs.com. Last updated on Feb 10, 2019.

-Uses For temozolomide
+Uses for temozolomide

-Temozolomide injection interferes with the growth of cancer cells, which are then destroyed by the body.
+Temozolomide interferes with the growth of cancer cells, which are then destroyed by the body.
 Since the growth of normal body cells may also be affected by temozolomide injection, other side effects may occur.
 Some of these may be serious and must be reported to your doctor.
 Some side effects may not occur for months or years after the medicine is used.

-Before Using temozolomide
+Before using temozolomide

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For temozolomide, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to temozolomide or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of temozolomide injection in the pediatric population.
 Safety and efficacy have not been established.

 Although appropriate studies on the relationship of age to the effects of temozolomide injection have not been performed in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of temozolomide in the elderly.
 However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving temozolomide injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.